fermyon/spin/tests/test-components/components/wasi-http-v0.2.0-rc-2023-11-10/README.md

 ## Expectations

 This test component expects the following to be true:
+* It is provided the env variable `URL`
-* It has access to an HTTP server on localhost:8080 that accepts POST requests and returns the same bytes in the response body as in the request body.
+* It has access to an HTTP server at $URL (where $URL is the url provided above) that accepts POST requests and returns the same bytes in the response body as in the request body.